UK vs India Clothing Manufacturing: Full Breakdown

 The India Decision Is About Category Fit, Not Just Cost

-India’s cost advantage is real.
-So are the lead times, the duty position, and the QC overhead.
-Brands that go to India for the right product categories — cotton basics, knitwear, embellishment — and build the sourcing infrastructure to manage the distance get strong commercial results.
+India’s cost advantage is real, and from 15 July 2026 it gets meaningfully better once duty drops out of the equation for qualifying goods.
+The lead times, the QC overhead, and the need to source from the right regional cluster don’t go away just because the duty does.
+Brands that go to India for the right product categories, cotton basics, knitwear, embellishment, and build the sourcing infrastructure to manage the distance get strong commercial results.

 Brands that go to India because the factory gate price looks compelling, without modelling total landed cost or checking whether India is the right fit for their product, consistently run into problems on their first or second run.

 The same rigour applies to every sourcing decision.
-For the full comparison of UK domestic versus offshore options, the Complete Guide to Clothing Manufacturers in UK gives the complete picture.
-To discuss whether UK production could work for your brand alongside or instead of offshore sourcing, find out more about Silk Routes.
+For the full comparison of UK domestic versus offshore options, our Complete Guide to Clothing Manufacturers in UK gives the complete picture.
+To discuss whether UK production could work for your brand alongside or instead of offshore sourcing, visit our clothing manufacturing services page.

 Click to rate this post!